timothymarois/template-laravel-app/README.md

 ### Docker

-Docker is used for your local env.
+Docker is used for your local env. *Do not use your custom or OS php/env*.

-Run: `./vendor/bin/sail up`
+Run: `./vendor/bin/sail up`, once containers are built, you can also run them within VSC using the [docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) or if you perfer the [docker desktop](https://www.docker.com/products/docker-desktop/) app.

 - ✅ Docker with php 8.3
 - ✅ Docker with mysql 8